PennTURBO/disease-diagnosis-knowledgegraph-pipeline/disease_diagnosis_dev_inc_prep.md

 1. skos:closeMatch_cui

+## There are now separate queries for separate path families

-## Queries possible with no additional materialization
+These queries are possible with no additional materialization and can be concatenated row-wise

 ### MonDO's direct paths to ICD codes